Abbott's moray eel

-Abbott's moray eel (Gymnothorax eurostus), also known as the stout moray, is a moray eel of the family Muraenidae, found in the Indo-Pacific, antitropical in distribution.
-It is found in the eastern Pacific from Costa Rica to Easter Island, at depths of 40 m.
-Its length is up to 60 cm.
-Abbott's moray eel is a shallow-water, inshore reef species, though not often seen.
-They are voracious nocturnal carnivores feeding mostly on reef fishes.
+Abbott's moray eel (Gymnothorax eurostus), also known as the stout moray and the salt and pepper moray, is a moray eel of the family Muraenidae.
+G. eurostus is found in the Indo-Pacific, and its range exhibits an antitropical distribution.
+It is the most common moray eel in the Hawaiian Islands.
+Abbott's moray is found in the eastern Pacific Ocean from Costa Rica to Easter Island, at depths down to 74 m.
+With a body that is variable in color, the length of this species is up to 60 cm.